Shuhei-YOSHIDA/orbslam2_ros/README.md

 * `rosbag play --clock --pause V1_01_easy.bag`

 ## Sample for RGB-D camera
+You can also try RGB-D camera SLAM of this package by using a launch file;`freiburg_xyz_rgbd.launch`.
+* Use rosbag of TUM dataset 'fr1/xyz' from [here](https://vision.in.tum.de/data/datasets/rgbd-dataset/download#), which is same as the one of mono-camera example.
+* Fix `vocaburaly_file_path` and `setting_file_path` in `params/param_freiburg1_xyz_example.yaml`
+* Migrate rosbag file.
+(The contents of rosbag for fr1/xyz may be too old to use in your environment)
+* `rosbag play --clock --pause rgbd_dataset_freiburg1_xyz.bag #Use bag file which is migrated`

+In original `ORB_SLAM2/Example/RGB-D/TUM1.yaml`, value of DepthMapFactor: 5000.0 may be invalid when it is used with rosbag file.
+Please keep in mind that the example uses a fixed file; `rgbd_TUM1.yaml`.

 ## License
 The source code is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt) as is the underlying library [ORB_SLAM2](https://github.com/raulmur/ORB_SLAM2).